stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 surface of the ground like a man-made floor.
 There seemed to be a very few snakes, or possible dens for them; so Audrey at last persuaded Walker to build the one-room cabin over a vast, smooth slab of exposed stone.
-With such a flooring and with a good-sized fireplace the wettest weather might be defied&mdash;though it soon became evident that dampness was no salient quality of the district.
+With such a flooring and with a good-sized fireplace the wettest weather might be defied--though it soon became evident that dampness was no salient quality of the district.
 Logs were hauled in the wagon from the nearest belt of woods, many miles toward the Wichita Mountains.